“There was nothing we could do.”

 More and more people are engaged in climate change opportunities.
 You’ve seen this evolution since the mid-seventies.
 You’d hear the ice flows up north are melting and the polar bears are starving and dying.
 At the time that seemed so far away and remote and even maybe abstract to some people.
 What started off as, “Oh well it’s there, it’s not here,” is here.
 There’s no denying.
 It is here.
 The majority of people don’t pay attention until it affects them.
 And it’s affecting us now without a doubt.

-This story was originally published in the Royal British Columbia Museum, on January 17, 2023.
+This testimony was originally published in the Royal British Columbia Museum, on January 17, 2023.

 Related Stories